IPv6

 3. Put NDP Monitoring, DHCPv6 Guard, and RA Guard into Practice

 Attacks unique to IPv6 frequently take advantage of neighbor-discovery protocols or routing advertisements.
-Cloud teams ought to implement:
+Implementing RA Guard, DHCPv6 security, source address validation, and NDP inspection prevents spoofing and rogue router attacks.

 4. For Sensitive Traffic, Use IPsec or Encrypted IPv6 Tunnels